Twipped/InterviewThis/InterviewThis.md

 - Do you maintain separate release and dev branches? (git-flow?)

 - Will I be provided with a new laptop?

+  *(Author Note: These are basically more direct versions of the [Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html) "best tools" question.)*

   - Windows, Mac or Linux?
 Do I get a choice?
   - Am I allowed to install anything I want on that laptop?
-  - Will it have an SSD?
+  - Will it have an SSD and as much ram as can fit?
   - How hard do I have to justify software purchases?
   - How often will I receive hardware upgrades?

 - Which comes first, bugs or features?
 Are detailed requirements for both determined and documented prior to work beginning?

 - Single product, or will I be regularly working on different projects?

-- How frequently does your company start a new project?
+- How frequently does your company/team start a new project?

 - Will I communicate directly with clients on a regular basis, or does this typically happen through an intermediary?